 An Acrow prop is a telescopic tubular steel piece of construction equipment.
 It is used as temporary support.
 Known by several names including shore prop, acro prop, acro jack and post shores.
 They are height adjustable by a wide diameter screw thread which is on the outside of the tube.
 The use of a screw thread means that the props can be tightened when already in place, which allows the user to adjust the load that each one bears.

 The safe working load (SWL) that each Acrow Prop can bear depends on the size (please see table).
 The SWL decreases as the prop is extended.

 Acrow Prop Uses

 Although the original Acrow prop was only envisioned for vertical support, the range has since been expanded.
-Shoring ‘push and pull’ props with swivelling footplates are used to support concrete formwork.
+Shoring ‘push and pull’ props with swiveling footplates are used to support concrete formwork.
 Trench struts are used for shoring horizontal trench work.
-These are similar, but have a ‘claw’ form to their baseplates.
+These are similar but have a ‘claw’ form to their baseplates.

 - How To Brace Acrow Props For Better Horizontal Support & Stability

 - Where Should I Position My Acrow Props?

 Other Store Locations

 - Click here to check out other store locations.